 There are normally 7 hours of bright sunshine each day in Brussels, Belgium in August - that's 48% of daylight hours.

 There are usually 16 days with some rain in Brussels, Belgium in August and the average monthly rainfall is 63mm.

-Browse the sunrise & sunset times for Belgium in August 2020.
-Select a month to view Belgium sunrise & sunset times for the next twelve months.
-The Belgium sunrise & sunset times shown below are for Brussels.
+Browse the sunrise and sunset times for Belgium in August 2021.
+Select a month to view Belgium sunrise & sunset times for the next 12 months.
+The Belgium sunrise and sunset times shown below are for Brussels.

 |Date||Sunrise times||Sunset times|

 |Sunday, 1st August 2021||06:09||21:28|

 - Check out latest hotel deals worldwide with Booking.com